f3d-app/f3d/doc/user/04-INTERACTIONS.md

 ## 3D Mouse Interactions

-Simple interaction with the displayed data is possible directly within the window.
-It is as follows:
+Interact with the displayed data directly in the window:

 - _Click and drag_ with the _left_ mouse button to rotate around the focal point of the camera.
 - Hold <kbd>Shift</kbd> then _Click and drag_ with the _left_ mouse button to translate the camera.